Khalji dynasty: Alauddin Khalji

 Alauddin Khalji was the nephew and son-in-law of Jalal-ud-din.
 He raided the Deccan peninsula and Deogiri - then the capital of the state of Maharashtra, looting their treasure.
 He returned to Delhi in 1296, murdered Jalal-ud-din and assumed power as Sultan.
 He would appoint his allies such as Zafar Khan (Minister of War), Nusrat Khan (Wazir of Delhi), Ayn al-Mulk Multani, Malik Kafur, Malik Tughlaq, and Malik Nayk (Master of the Horse).

-At the beginning of his reign, defeated a major Mongol invasion, at the Battle of Jaran-Manjur (1298).
+At the beginning of his reign, Alauddin defeated a major Mongol invasion, at the Battle of Jaran-Manjur in 1298.
 The victory consolidated Alauddin's power and prestige, thus stabilizing his position on the throne of Delhi.

 To secure a route to Gujarat's trading ports, Ayn al-Mulk Multani was sent to conquer the Paramara kingdom of Malwa.
 Its Rai defended it with a large Rajput army, but he was defeated by Multani who became the governor of the province.

 The Alai Darwaza, completed in 1311 during the Khalji dynasty.

 Then in 1299 Nusrat Khan was sent to conquer Gujarat itself, where he defeated its Solanki king.
 Nusrat Khan plundered its chief cities and sacked its temples, such as the famous temple of Somnath which had been rebuilt in the twelfth century.
 It was here where Nusrat Khan captured Malik Kafur who would later become a military general.
 Alauddin continued expanding Delhi Sultanate into South India, with the help of generals such as Malik Kafur and Khusraw Khan, collecting large war booty (Anwatan) from those they defeated.
 His commanders collected war spoils from conquered kingdoms and paid khums (one fifth) on ghanima (booty collected during war) to Sultan's treasury, which helped strengthen the Khalji rule.

 Alauddin Khalji reigned for 20 years.
 He conquered Rajputana, attacking and seizing the states of Jaisalmer (1299), Ranthambhor (1301), Chittorgarh (1303), Malwa(1305), he also conquered Gujarat and plundered the wealthy state of Devagiri during his raids in the south.
 He also withstood two Mongol raids.